 Establish, in collaboration with the Secretariat, a list of coordinators from each region for each topic on the Conference agenda.

-Establish, in collaboration with the Secretariat, a list of coordinators from each region for each topic on the Conference agenda.

-Establish, in collaboration with the Secretariat, a list of coordinators from each region for each topic on the Conference agenda.
+Establish, in collaboration with the Secretariat, a list of coordinators from each region for each topic on the Conference agenda to be posted at WTDC web-site.Through their respective Regional Telecommunications Organizations (RTOs), Member States shall establish, in collaboration with the Secretariat, a list of coordinators from each region for each topic on the Conference agenda.

 Establish, in collaboration with the Secretariat, a list of coordinators from each region for each topic on the Conference agenda.